 A constant job for HR is finding and onboarding new employees.
 Selecting and interviewing candidates with the right set of skills, personality, and dependability is an involved procedure.
 Developing more efficient recruitment procedures is a constant demand for HR.

-Though it is a necessary but discipline is one of the most difficult problems HR is forced to deal with it.
-It requires an HR to step in if there is any unsatisfactory performance from employees, failure to adhere to rules and regulations, etc. If an HR neglects any bad situation happening in the organization then it may lead to lower production and poor work quality and sometimes it may get worse too.
+Though it is necessary discipline is one of the most difficult problems HR is forced to deal with it.
+It requires HR to step in if there is any unsatisfactory performance from employees, failure to adhere to rules and regulations, etc. If an HR neglects any bad situation happening in the organization then it may lead to lower production and poor work quality and sometimes it may get worse too.

 When a health and safety incident takes place, HR is often responsible for seeing that the business has met all its legal requirements with all the proper documentation that was kept and every expected precaution was taken.
 Many companies have safety officers to provide training and monitor workplace conditions, they are usually a part of HR for reporting, which has the responsibility of ensuring the company’s interests are best represented.

-To facilitate employee growth, it is the duty of an HR to give employees proper training and development and turn them in retaining employees.
+To facilitate employee growth, it is the duty of an HR to give employees proper training and development and turn them into retaining employees.
 If an HR makes a commitment and then makes them wait too long then there is a chance for HR to lose valuable employees to another employer who will provide the proper training and development sessions.

 However, this task of onboarding has become even more difficult with the entrance of a new generation of workers.
 Today’s top talented employees are looking for more than just a job and are not afraid to quit the job until they find the right one.
-Therefore, the longer it takes an employee to become accustomed to the norms of the organization, the longer it takes the company to see their return on investment.
+Therefore, the longer it takes an employee to become accustomed to the norms of the organization, the longer it takes the company to see its return on investment.